bkoz/3d-image-classification/README.md

 # Classification of Pneumonia using 3D CT Images

-This page is currently being updated and likely contains errata (8/29/2022)
+This page is currently being updated and likely contains errata (8/30/2022)

 ![Slicer](images/slicer.jpg "Slicer")

+## Introduction

+This repository represents a simple machine learning workflow consisting of data ingestion and preparation, model training, serving and monitoring.

-Based on work by [Hasib Zunair](https://keras.io/examples/vision/3D_image_classification/)
+It is based on work by [Hasib Zunair.](https://keras.io/examples/vision/3D_image_classification/)

+### Technologies Used
+- Openshift
+- OpenDataHub
+- Jupyter Notebooks with iPyWidgets
+- Numpy
+- Tensorflow
+- Python requests library
+- Seldon Core
+- Prometheus
+- Grafana

 ## Tested Environment
 ### OpenDataHub (ODH) v1.3